 - transfer of conditions (TOC), no time limit (NTL) or replacement biometric immigration document applications

-Apparently, an applicant needs to file an AR within 28 days after receiving the refusal notice for an entry clearance application.
+An applicant needs to file an AR within 28 days after receiving the refusal notice for an entry clearance application.
 And within 14 days after the refusal notice or biometrics residence permit (BRP) of an in-country or a decision at the UK borders.
 In fact, the time limit for filing AR is only 7 calendar days if an applicant is detained.
-However, the time limit is 28 calendar days for decisions at the juxtaposed controls in Paris, Brussels, Dunkirk, Coquelles, Calais and Lille.
+However, the time limit is twenty-eight calendar days for decisions at the juxtaposed controls in Paris, Brussels, Dunkirk, Coquilles, Calais, and Lille.

 In terms of The Immigration and Nationality (Fees) Regulations 2016, the AR is free of charge for entry clearance applications.
 However, for in-country and border decisions, the cost of administrative review application is £80, which is the same as that for a paper appeal.
 Nevertheless, there is no additional fee for dependants, who were included in the original application.
 Moreover, the following types of applicants are exempt from paying the administrative review fee: